sturlabragason/sturlabragason.github.io/_posts/2023-08-20-Goverment.md

 It's time to shed the antiquated notion that essential services should be profitable ventures.
 The metric of their success should be their effectiveness and their accessibility, not their contribution to the bottom line.
 Our goal should be a society that prioritizes collective wellbeing over individual profit, one that sees the cost of essential services not as a burden but as the price of a well-functioning, humane society.

-## X. Towards Algocracy - A Vision of Efficient, Competence-Based Governance
+## IX.
+Towards Algocracy - A Vision of Efficient, Competence-Based Governance

 Having assessed the flaws ingrained within our current governmental structures, we must then ask: What alternatives lie before us?
 Can we envisage a system that fundamentally redefines governance, focusing on efficiency, competence, and eradication of the political theatre?
 I propose a shift towards an Algocracy, a system where algorithms, data, and modern technologies drive governance, putting competency at the helm and eradicating politics as we know it.